Collection Development Policy

 Patron Suggestions

-Darien Library welcomes purchase requests and recommendations for books and audiovisual materials.
+Darien Library welcomes purchase requests and recommendations for books and non-print materials.
 Requests are considered using the same selection criteria outlined in this policy.
-In the particular case of digital materials (e.g. ebooks), cost will be a significant factor in the purchase decision.
-Should the Library decide not to purchase the suggested material, we will attempt to obtain the item via InterLibrary Loan for current Darien residents, Friends of the Library, and those who work-in-town.
+In the particular case of digital materials (e.g. e-Books), cost will often be a significant factor in the purchase decision.
+Should the Library decide not to purchase the suggested material, we will attempt to obtain the item via InterLibrary Loan for current Darien residents, Friends of the Library, and those who work in town.

 With the exception of additions to the Local History and Genealogy Collection (see Appendix A), the Library does not accept donations of books, magazines, encyclopedias, or other media.